New Website 2021

 Eleventy uses Markdown It as the default Markdown parser.
 I added plugins to support footnotes, GitHub headings, spoiler, subscript, superscript, and external anchors.

-I used PostCSS to generate the CSS of my website, with very few plugins.
+I used PostCSS to generate the CSS of my website, with a few plugins.
 I added a few features to use SASS-style variables.
 I might move to CSS custom properties in the future.
-For now, I use them only for color variables.
+For now, I use them for color variables.

 Sorting media queries is a helpful plugin when using nested media queries.
 The plugin collects all CSS of one media query size and combines them.